 This blog post is an excerpt from chapter 9.1 of the book Audit of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, The Human Mind–Is It a Body Part, Part of the Brain or Somewhere Else?
+Please use the Social Network links just below to share this information from The Explanation, The Human Mind–Is It a Body Part, Part of the Brain or Somewhere Else?